NateMccomb/TeslaCamViewerII/README.md

-## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.
-Using the Re-encode feature will fix these issues`
+## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.` Using the Re-encode feature will fix these issues.

 # TeslaCam Viewer II
 A file viewer and video editor for TeslaCam